AdamDHines/LENS/README.md

 ```

 ## Usage
 LENS was developed with and deployed on the Speck2fDevKit from [SynSense](https://www.synsense.ai/).
-However, LENS does not require a SPECK<sup>TM</sup> in order to be used and provides a general framework for training and inferencing data from a dynamic vision sensor for visual place recognition.
-Below we describe three of the main uses LENS offers, only one of which requires a SPECK<sup>TM</sup> device.
+However, it is not required to have a SPECK<sup>TM</sup> to be use LENS.
+We provide a general framework for training and inferencing data from a dynamic vision sensor for visual place recognition.

 Please [click here]() to see the full documentation, which describes in more detail the full functionality of LENS.